I don't have experience with sea turtles or research, is this project for me?

 When should I arrive and depart?

 It is best to arrive on your start date and leave on your end date.
-We ask you to arrive before 5pm, although if there is a flight that is less expensive, it is fine to arrive a bit later in the day.
+We ask you to arrive before 5 pm, although if there is a less expensive flight, it is fine to arrive a bit later in the day.
 The first training session begins on the evening of your start date.

 Can I come a few days early or stay a few days longer?